Hergoln/GoLearning/PSI/README.md

-## [GoLearning](https://github.com/Hergoln/GoLearning/tree/master) sub-project PSI (Podstawy Sztucznej Inteligencji)
-Project contains my trials and errors in making some kind of ML(Machine Learning) package/library for subject of my studies.
+## Directory contains my trials and errors in making some kind of ML(Machine Learning) package/library for subject of my studies.

 ### Content:
 * FunctionsAndDerivatives - functions and their derivatives useful in ML